Jozefhdez/touchtype.nvim/README.md

 - A floating window will appear with words to type.
 - Type the words in the input line (second line).
 - When you finish typing (matching the length of the target), the results window will appear.
+- If you want to restart use `:R`
-- Press `:q` to close the results window.
+- Use `:q` to close the results window.

 ---